 Sidonia no Kishi: Daikyuu Wakusei Seneki is without a doubt one of the best anime of the year thus far, and one I find almost impossible to dislike unless you have some serious issues with the excessive CGI usage.
 I find it very reminiscent of Shingeki no Kyojin except that it's sci-fi instead of fantasy, which only makes it even stranger to me that so few people have tried watching Sidonia given how popular Shingeki no Kyojin is.
 Anyway, the point is that Sidonia is one of the most captivating and just plain impressive series I've seen in a long time and I have almost nothing negative to say about it at all.
 Yes, the pacing is a bit uneven and yes, the CGI will turn off a lot of people but other than that... it's truly an excellent anime from start to finish.
 Especially episode 11 is probably the best episode of the year thus far.

-It's truly perplexing to see how Sidonia no Kishi (Knights of Sidonia) is constantly overlooked by many anime fans.
-It's a show that has a formula for mainstream success, with a dense bishounen protagonist that catches the fancy of all the female cast, a premise that warrants lots of over-the-top carnage and shock factor moments, and an easy to consume setup that requires very little thought to buy into, and even lesser thought to grasp.
-It's easy to watch, easy to merchandise and easily made for mass consumption.
-But for reasons beyond comprehension, it's only viewed by a few stragglers that come upon it by happenstance.
-While I'm not promoting this as anything you need to rush out to watch on a fly, since it isn't anything noteworthy quality-wise, I do think it registers high on the pulpy side of "turn your brain off" entertainment.
+It's truly perplexing to see how often anime enthusiasts overlook Sidonia no Kishi (Knights of Sidonia).
+It's a show with a tried-and-true formula for mainstream success.
+With a dense bishounen protagonist that catches the fancy of all the female characters, a premise that warrants lots of over-the-top carnage and narrative twists, a simple setup that requires very little qualifiers to buy into, and even less thought process to grasp; it's easy to watch, easy to merchandise, and made for mass consumption.
+But for reasons beyond comprehension, it's only viewed by a few stragglers that come upon it by happenstance, with the only reasoning I could

-When it comes to this department, this show has it covered.
-From the haunting screeching vocals of the background tracks to the effects used to heighten the viewing experience.
-The grainy gargle of the thrusters, singe echo of the laser weaponry or the billowing explosions on impact.
-Every moment is brought to life, placing you in the middle of the action.
-Like last season, the voice actors were all fine, with the biggest standout this season being Aya Suzaki's voice acting role for Tsumugi, as she added a certain bubbly childlike charm to the imposing figure.
-Her interaction with the other characters also meshed quite well.
-And speaking of the cast, 2nd season carries over the same problems that plagued season 1.
+And like last season, the voice actors all turned in a suitable performance, with the biggest standout this time around being Aya Suzaki's voice acting work for Tsumugi, as she added a certain bubbly childlike charm to the role.
+Her interaction with the other characters also meshed quite well despite being new to the ensemble.
+And speaking of the characters, the second season carries over the same problems that plagued show from day 1.

-There's really only one character, Tanikaze.
-All of the supporting female characters are just treated as Tanikaze's potential concubines with Tanikaze himself being an innocent Gary Stu that could never do wrong.
-The only real difference in the lineup is the addition of the chimera, Tsumugi, but even she is reduced to being another love drunk female infatuated with our protagonist.
-That's right, even the gauna/human hybrid wants some of dat D.
+There's really only one character in the entire lineup, and that's Tanikaze.
+All of the supporting female characters are treated as mere love-interest variants meant for our innocent Gary Stu to conquer.
+The only real difference in the lineup is the addition of the chimera, Tsumugi, but even she is reduced to being another love-drunk female infatuated with our protagonist.
+You read that right, even the Gauna/human hybrid want some of dat Tanikaze D!

-Tanikaze's harem game is strong as fuck.
-If Kirito is the king of harems then Tanikaze is the undisputed God.
-Nothing with a vagina can resist his awkward shounen-esc charm.
-From chimeras to full-fledged Guanas, they all want to drop that coochie on him.
-He even made nonsexual people change to female just for a chance to be with him.
-He's FantasyEmpowerment-sama and he's coming fo yo bitch!
+Tanikaze's harem game is strong as fuck!
+If Kirito is the king of harems, then Tanikaze is the undisputed God!
+Nothing with a vagina can resist his awkward autistic charms.
+From chimeras to full-fledged Gaunas, if it's sentient, the urge to drop their coochie on him is too strong to withstand.
+He even made asexual people change their gender to female just for a chance to be with him.
+He's HaremGOD-sama, and he's coming fo yo bitch!

-While not up to snuff with the 1st installment, season 2 of Sidonia no Kishi still had its moments.
-It may not have been as consistent or properly planned out but it's still a nice attachment to the franchise and one I recommend to those that were followers of the 1st. read more
+While not up to snuff with the first installment, season two of Sidonia still had its moments of effectiveness.
+It may not have been as consistent or nail-biting as anything season one had to offer but it's still a nice attachment to the franchise and one I recommend to those that were followers of the first.

 Finally, the second season becomes available on Netflix as of July 3rd, and honestly I just plowed through all 12 episodes like a junkie with a drug addiction.